-The definition of consent is: Permission for something to happen or agreement to do something.
+The definition of consent is the permission for something to happen or the agreement to do something.

 If someone has not said a clear ‘yes’ this means you do not have their consent.